Northern Trust: History

 In 1984, Weston Christopherson, former CEO of Jewel, took the helm.
 He is credited with guiding the bank through a difficult period when sour loans to Latin American countries were hurting profits.
 When oil prices dropped suddenly in the early 1980s, many South American nations realized they could not repay their enormous bank loans.
 The bank suffered uncharacteristically high losses.
 Aggressive management, loan reserves, and write-offs enabled the bank to restore its asset quality.
 During Christopherson's six years at Northern Trust, profits rose from $34 million to $113 million.
 At the time of his retirement in 1990, the company was the 11th most profitable of the 100 largest banks in the United States.

-In 1990, company veteran David W. Fox became the seventh CEO of the company.

 William A. Osborn was named president and chief operating officer in 1993 and became chairman and chief executive officer, in addition to president, in 1995.

 In 2005, Northern Trust and Enron reached a $365 million settlement with 20,000 employees of Enron after the energy company's collapse (see Enron scandal).
 Northern Trust had managed the 401k plan for Enron's employeees, who alleged mismanagement and breach of fiduciary duty.
 The initial settlement was reduced a year later to $32.5 million in an agreement approved by federal judge Melinda Harmon, with Northern Trust neither admitting nor denying wrongdoing.

 Osborn stepped down as president in 2006 and as CEO on January 1, 2008.
 Frederick H. "Rick" Waddell then became chairman and CEO.

 During his tenure, Waddell was able to guide the bank through the 2008 financial crisis.
 In 2009 Northern Trust was one of 3 banks able to gain large profits.
-Other than M&T Bank, Northern Trust was the only bank in the S&P 500 Index not to lower its dividend during the 2008 financial crisis.
+Along with M&T Bank, Northern Trust was one of two banks in the S&P 500 Index not to lower their dividends during the 2008 financial crisis.

 In November 2008, the United States Department of the Treasury invested $1.5 billion in the company as part of the Troubled Asset Relief Program and in June 2009, the company repurchased the investment from the Treasury.
 The company had been criticized for heavy spending on parties during a 2009 golf tournament that it sponsored, after receiving government funds.

 The company strives to give approximately 1.5% of its pre-tax profits to charities every year.
 In the 10 years preceding 2014, the company gave over $120 million in support of non-profit organizations.

 In 2017, Northern Trust acquired UBS Asset Management's fund administration servicing units in Switzerland and Luxembourg.

 In 2018, Michael O'Grady became chief executive officer of the company.
 He also assumed the chairmanship on January 23, 2019.

+In January 2026, Northern Trust reported fourth-quarter net income of $466 million and an 11% increase in assets under custody/administration (AUC/A) to $18.7 trillion.